 Exploring a Career as a Financial Advisor in Singapore?
 Talk to us today!

-Why Diploma Holders Excel as Full-Time Insurance Agents
+Why Diploma Holders Excel as Insurance Agents

 2023 brings exciting prospects for diploma graduates in Singapore, with the Ministry of Manpower (MOM) revealing a median gross monthly salary range of $2,300 to $2,614.
 This data essentially splits diploma holders into two camps: those earning above this benchmark and those below it.